hdinthkld/gnj/source/STUDY_NOTES/CISCO_SENSS/TOPICS.rst

   1.3.c Firewalls

-2.0 Cisco Security Devices GUIs and Secured CLI Management (25%) 2.1 Implement SSHv2, HTTPS, and SNMPv3 access on the network devices
+2.0 Cisco Security Devices GUIs and Secured CLI Management (25%) 2.1 Implement
+  :ref:`SSHv2 <cisco_ssh>`, HTTPS, and SNMPv3 access on the network devices

   2.2 Implement RBAC on the ASA/IOS using CLI and ASDM